 How to choose your units

-Find out what you need to know when choosing units for your programme of study.
+Find everything you need to know about selecting units (classes) for your Study Abroad programme at Bristol.

 Each unit description provides: